NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 ### Exiting the journey

-If you do not vaccinate the patient, you can save the journey and exit at this point.
+If you do not vaccinate the patient, you should save and exit the patient’s record.

 This could be for the following reasons: